rizavelioglu/challenge-aido_RL-IL/README.md

 - How Imitation Learning can be applied to Self-Driving Cars by training neural network models with both `Tensorflow` and `Keras`
 - Submission to a world-wide competition using `Docker`

+## Contact Details
+This is a project within the curriculum of MSc.
+Intelligent Systems and supervised by [Dr.Andrew Melnik](https://ni.www.techfak.uni-bielefeld.de/people/anmelnik) at University Bielefeld.
+If you are a student at University Bielefeld and interested in this project, Dr.Melnik would be happy to work with you!